 - 1. Business Vehicle Dispositions and Mixed Percentage of Use: The program does not handle dispositions when business use percentage changes from year to year.
 Please refer to tax help for these worksheets for more information. - 2.
 Disposition of Non-Depreciable Personal Property Used in a Trade or Business: According to the IRS, if you have a gain or loss from the disposition of non-depreciable personal property (i.e., a collectible) used in a trade or business, the gain or loss should be taxed at the 28 percent rate.
 Additionally, if you sell your interest in a partnership, S corporation or estate/trust and part of the gain on the sale is due to unrealized appreciation from collectibles, this should be treated as gain from the sale of the collectible, taxed at the 28 percent rate.
 These types of dispositions cannot be associated with a particular activity in the program.
-If the activity is not subject to the passive activity rules, then enter the gain or loss on Schedule D. If the activity is subject to the passive activity rules, the program does not support this calculation. - 3.
+If the activity is not subject to the passive activity rules, the program does not support this calculation. - 3.
 Partial disposition of Business Property (Form 4797): Lines 1b & 1c are not supported for a partial disposition.